learnbyexample/cli-computing/Working_with_Files_and_Directories.md

 **Examples**

 * `touch new_file.txt` create an empty file if it doesn't exist in current directory
+    * use `-c` if new file shouldn't be created
+    * use `-a` option to change only access time and `-m` to change only modification time
 * `touch report.log` change the time stamp of report.log to current time (assuming report.log already exists in current directory)
+* `touch -r power.log report.log` use time stamp of power.log instead of current time to change that of report.log
+    * use `-d` to provide time stamp from a string instead of file
 * [touch Q&A on unix stackexchange](https://unix.stackexchange.com/questions/tagged/touch?sort=votes&pageSize=15)

 <br>